george-hall-ucl/portable-cellxgene/README.md

 [CELLxGENE](https://github.com/Novartis/cellxgene-gateway) without installing
 extra software.

-For intel-based MacOS and Windows, this software is currently in the beta stage of development, meaning that there may be some extra steps.
+For Windows, this software is currently in the beta stage of development, meaning that there may be some extra steps.
 Please report any such issues [here](https://github.com/george-hall-ucl/portable-cellxgene/issues).

 ## Installation

 ### MacOS

-1. Download `Install-Portable-CELLxGENE-MacOS.dmg` from the [latest release](https://github.com/george-hall-ucl/portable-cellxgene/releases/latest) (under "Assets").
+1. Download either `Install-Portable-CELLxGENE-v1-4-MacOS-apple-silicon.dmg` or `Install-Portable-CELLxGENE-v1-4-MacOS-intel.dmg` from the [latest release](https://github.com/george-hall-ucl/portable-cellxgene/releases/latest) (under "Assets") depending on whether your computer has a newer, Apple-silicon processor (M1, M2, M3), or an older, intel-based one.
 2. Double click on the downloaded file to open it.
 3. Drag the app's icon into the `Applications` folder.
 4. Portable-CELLxGENE can now be run like any other program.